Policy

 2. Demonstrated honourable public service;

-3. Significant positive contributions to UQ, the State of Queensland, Australia and/or society;
+3. Made significant positive contributions to UQ, the State of Queensland, Australia and/or society;

 4. Be highly regarded in the UQ community.